DSgbemisola/Hands-on-Lab-Create-Tables-using-SQL-Scripts-and-Load-Data-into-Tables-in-PgAdmin-4/README.md

 # Hands-on-Lab-on-Creating-Tables-using-SQL-Scripts-and-Loading-Data-into-Tables-in-PgAdmin-4

-This is a hands-on project on creating Tables using SQL Scripts and Loading Data into Tables in PgAdmin 4
+This is a hands-on project on creating Tables using SQL Scripts and Loading Data into Tables in PgAdmin.

 # Software Used in this Lab